 To be our absolute best selves — for ourselves and for others — we must gain ownership and be great designers and managers of our mind(sets).

-We doget to adopt and ultimately embed healthy, wonderfully rewarding mindsets in our brains and rid ourselves of those that don’t serve us well.
+We do get to adopt and ultimately embed healthy, productive, wonderfully rewarding mindsets in our brains and rid ourselves of those that don’t serve us well.

 This epiphany changed my life.

-From that moment on, I knew I needed to identify the mindsets that would serve me best, some of which I already possessed, and many others that I needed to adopt and embed over time.
-I also needed to do the hard work of kicking to the curb the long-held negative mindsets, self-perceptions and mental tapes that had been holding me back from participating in, getting from and giving to the world to my absolute maximum potential.
+From that moment on, I understood that it is largely within my power and also my responsibility to tend to my thought patterns.
+It is up to me to ensure I possess and continually strengthen the mindsets that I feel serve me best, and to do the hard work of kicking to the curb those, often long-held negative mindsets, self-perceptions and mental tapes that had been holding me back from giving, getting and ultimately thriving to my absolute maximum potential.

 I am hopeful that sharing this personal story has helped embolden you to take ownership of your thought patterns and convinced you that your mindsets don’t define you.
 You really do have the power to define them, and it is essential that you do so.

 Below are just a handful of initial steps you can take to gain a (greater) sense of control/agency over the mindsets that drive your decisions, actions, relationships and all other facets of your life.